viamrobotics/canon/README.md

 * `arch` The architecture (only amd64 or arm64 supported currently) to run the image as.
 	- Note the architecture does NOT have to match the host in most cases where emulation is set up.
 See [Emulation](#emulation) below
+	- Defaults to the detected current architecture.
 * `image` The docker image used by this profile.
 Can be overriden by `-image`
 	- Note, this should NOT be defined if using the architecture-specific image options below.
+It will override them both.
 * `image_amd64` The AMD64 specific image to use when that architecture is selected.
 * `image_arm64` The ARM64 specific image to use when that architecture is selected.
 * `minimum_date` If the created timestamp of the image is older then this, force an update of the image.
 	- This allows project maintainers to automatically notified canon (and canon users) when an update is needed for a project.
 	- Obtain with `docker inspect -f '{{ .Created }}' IMAGE_NAME`
 * `persistent` A boolean that determines if a profile should be run in persistent mode.
 (See [Persistent Mode](#persistent-mode) below.)
+	- Defaults to `false`
 * `ssh` A boolean, determining if SSH helpers should be set up.
 (See SSH below.)
 Can be overridden with `-ssh`
+	- Defaults to `true`
 * `netrc` A boolean, determining if the user's .netrc file should be (read-only) mounted to the container.
 Can be overridden with `-netrc`
+	- Defaults to `true`
 * `user` The user account (within the image) to enter the container as.
+Can be overriden by `-user`
-	- This user's UID will be changed to match the external user's UID.
+	- This user's UID will be changed to match the external user's UID, or created if it does not exist.
+	- defaults to `canon`
 * `group` The group account (within the image) to enter the container as.
-Can be overriden by `-user`
-	- This group's GID will be changed to match the external user's GID.
 Can be overriden by `-group`
+	- This group's GID will be changed to match the external user's GID, or created if it does not exist.
+	- Defaults to `canon`
 * `path` The path to the "root" (top level) folder, which will be mounted at `/host` within the container.
 	- This also sets which profile should be auto-selected when running canon in/beneath that location on the host.
 	- This should **never** be used within project configs, as the path will be set automatically at runtime for project-based profiles.